Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice

-{\it Acknowledgements. } This work was supported by the Theory of Quantum Matter Unit, Okinawa Institute of Science and Technology Graduate University (OIST).
+{\it Acknowledgements.} The authors acknowledge helpful conversations with Jeffrey Rau and Daniel Khomskii.
+This work was supported by the Theory of Quantum Matter Unit, Okinawa Institute of Science and Technology Graduate University (OIST).
 H.Y. is also supported by Japan Society for the Promotion of Science (JSPS) Research Fellowship for Young Scientists.
-H.Y. acknowledges the hospitality of Geballe Laboratory for Advanced Materials at Stanford University, where part of this work was carried out.
-L.J. acknowledges financial support from the French ``Agence Nationale de la Recherche'' under Grant No. ANR-18-CE30-0011-01, and hospitality from Gakushuin University under Grants-in-Aid for Scientific Research on innovative areas ``Topological Materials Science'' (No.JP15H05852) from JSPS.
+L. J. acknowledges financial support from the French ``Agence Nationale de la Recherche'' under Grant No. ANR-18-CE30-0011-01, and hospitality from Gakushuin University under Grants-in-Aid for Scientific Research on innovative areas ``Topological Materials Science'' (No.JP15H05852) from JSPS.
+The research was also supported in part by the National Science Foundation under Grant No. NSF PHY-1748958, and the KITP program "Topological Quantum Matter: From Concepts to Realizations".

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}